harttraveller/psarch/docs/data.md

 ??? question "What if I already have the data archives?"
     If you already have the archives, you can just use this package.
 It's open source and free.

-??? question "Are corporations approved?"
+??? question "What if I represent a company?"
-    Corporations that are doing academic research for the benefit of humanity based in the US, or contractors with the USG are the exceptions here.
+    US companies or contractors with the USG that are doing research that either (A) benefits humanity or (B) pertains to national security can access the data.
+This determination is not made by me - it is made by an automated system.